adelmuursepp/co-flat-website/README.md

 ![Search apartments](demo_pics/search-apartments.png)

 About the development:
-- Interactive map integration using OpenStreetMap which parses the address of the rental unit and assigns at a geographic location
+- Interactive map integration using OpenStreetMap which parses the address of the rental unit and assigns it a geographic location
 - Bootstrap carousel component for interactively browsing multiple photos of a rental unit